Applications have closed as of May 1st, 2019!

-Yes, there will be three occasions where Fellows will be asked to travel for in-person gatherings.
-The first will be in Montreal for one week in August 2019.
-The second and third gatherings will be two-day engagements in cities to be confirmed, scheduled for January 2020 and June 2020.
+Yes, there will be three occasions where Fellows will be asked to travel for in-person gatherings - dates to be confirmed.
+The first will be in Montreal for one week in Fall 2019.
+The second and third gatherings will be two-day engagements in cities to be confirmed, scheduled for Winter 2020 and Summer 2020.

 Do I need to cover the costs of travel for the Fellowship gatherings?